 The Mason OER Metafinder helps you find Open Educational Resources with a real-time, simultaneous search across 21 different sources of open educational materials.
-Mason searches OER repositories like OpenStax, OER Commons, MERLOT but also sites like HathiTrust, DPLA, Internet Archive and NYPL Digital Collections where valuable but often overlooked yet often “open” educational materials may be found.
-In this case "open" is in quotes because the materials in these additional digital collections have some Copyright restrictions, but are widely and reliably accessible to students on the Web and can be curated in your course following Fair Use.
+Mason searches OER repositories like OpenStax, OER Commons, MERLOT and sites like HathiTrust, DPLA, Internet Archive and NYPL Digital Collections, where valuable but often overlooked "open" educational materials may be found.
+In this case, "open" is in quotes because the materials in these additional digital collections have some Copyright restrictions.
+They are, however, widely and reliably accessible to students on the web and can be curated in your course following Fair Use.

 The Mason OER Metafinder allows users to do a deeper web search than a typical Google search, revealing documents, essays, etc.